Federal Direct Parent PLUS Loans

 Additional requirements to receive a PARENT PLUS loan

-Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
+Parent PLUS loan borrowers cannot have adverse credit history (a credit check will be completed).
 In addition, parents and their dependent student must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
 You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available at: www.studentaid.ed.gov.

 Loan limits, interest rate, and loan charges

 There are no set limits for Direct PLUS Loans, but you may not borrow more than the cost of the students education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
-HPU will determine the actual amount you may borrow.
+You will need to input the amount you wish to borrow, but HPU will make the final determination of the actual amount you may borrow (if your amount is greater than the amount that can be borrowed).

 In addition to interest, you pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 This fee is used to process these low-interest loans.
 The fee will be deducted before the loan funds are disbursed; so the loan amount you actually receive will be less than the amount you have to repay.